iboguslavsky/pwm-sunxi-opi0/README.md

 **Tested under Legacy Kernel only (3.4.X)**

 Provides access to PWM configuration parameters from userspace.
 Only exposes PWM0 (PWM1 will be added once H2+ SoC documentation is available).
-PWM0 is on PA5, which is exposed as UART0_RX (middle pin on the UART header).
+PWM0 output is on PA5, which is exposed as UART0_RX (middle pin on the UART header).
 Remap in FEX.

 Once loaded, the following sysfs directory structure is created: